borbware/unity-basics-course/unity-cookbook/tilemaps.md

 ![bg right:26% height:90%](imgs/tile-palette-gameobject-brush.png)

-* 1 - Drag a sprite to the tile palette that you want to use as the created GameObject
+1. Drag a sprite to the tile palette that you want to use as the created GameObject
-* 2 - In Tile palette, change *Default brush* to *GameObject brush*
+2. Tile palette: Change *Default brush* to *GameObject brush*
+3. Choose the brush tool
-* 3 - Click the sprite you dragged to the tile palette
+4. Click *Edit* to enter the edit mode
-* 4 - Click *Edit*
-  * ***BE CAREFUL!*** Exit edit mode right after you've made the changes you need.
+     * ***BE CAREFUL!*** Remember to exit edit mode later.
-* 5 - Drag the GameObject Prefab to Element 0
+5. Drag the GameObject Prefab to *Element 0*
+6. Click on the tile you added the sprite to
-* 6 - Click *Edit* to exit *Edit* mode.
+7. Click *Edit* to exit *Edit* mode.
+   * Now, when you click on the chosen tile, it should display the GameObject.
-* 7 - Use the GameObject brush to add new GameObjects - they'll show up in Hierarchy right away.
+8. Use the GameObject brush to add new GameObjects - they'll show up in Hierarchy right away.

 ## Exercise 1.
 A tiled level